Updated December 2020

-In March this year, cyclists in Australia risked police fines by cycling without helmets in a protest ride against the country’s mandatory helmet laws.
+In 2018, cyclists in Australia risked police fines by cycling without helmets in a protest ride against the country’s mandatory helmet laws.
 These laws, however, were introduced after a campaign led by the Royal Australasian College of Surgeons.
 The institution indicates many health professionals believe the use of helmets has positive outcomes for cyclists involved in accidents.
 The mandatory wearing of helmets in Canada, does not appear to have had a dramatic effect in reducing hospital admissions following cycle accidents.